Stillness & Knowing

 At first blush, it sounds rather bossy — just another target to shoot and miss.

-Yes, it’s a very straightforward phrase that can get our backs up.
+Yes, it’s a very straightforward phrase that can prick our pride.
 But what if this is an answer to a heart-felt, soul-deep question?
 Did we cry out begging for closeness and confirmation of His presence, that a loving Heavenly Father is interested in us and our lives?
 Did we plead, “How can I know Thee better?”
 The loving response, “To truly know me — invite more stillness into your heart and soul.”
 Can we receive this gift as the key to everything?

 If stillness is the way to knowing God, what is it and how do we get more of it?